-Items of note include the five spices roasted crispy cauliflower ($88) and the corn on the cob seasoned three ways ($88).
-For a light bite, try the zucchini noodle in chorizo cream sauce and seared scallops ($208) while the typhoon shelter-style crab pasta ($188) will provide for heartier appetites.
+Items of note include the five spices roasted crispy cauliflower and the corn on the cob seasoned three ways.
+For a light bite, try the zucchini noodle in chorizo cream sauce and seared scallops while the typhoon shelter-style crab pasta will provide for heartier appetites.
 The cocktails, aptly named No more OT Please! and I Need to Keep Fit, are perfect weekday tipples to wind down after a busy day.

 Kaboom, 20/F, Prince Tower, 12A Peking Road, Tsim Sha Tsui | (+852) 3708 8114

 Michelin-starred Tosca di Angelo draws crowds for its breathtaking view and menu that boasts rich Italian flavours.
-Located on a high floor of the ICC, take in the tall ceilings, sparkling chandeliers, and Romanesque ambience while enjoying the Minuetto N7 menu ($1,588 per person).
-Chef Angelo takes his favourite ingredient, olive oil, to create the menu, incorporating the golden liquid picked from southern Sicily into the dishes.
+Located on a high floor of the ICC, take in the tall ceilings, sparkling chandeliers, and Romanesque ambience while enjoying the Minuetto N7 menu.
+Olive oil is the star ingredient behind the menu, and the golden liquid picked from southern Sicily is incorporated into the dishes.
 The result is an exquisite array of delights which include the Hokkaido hamachi with cauliflower, pistachio, and black truffle, and the Mediterranean sea bass with Perlina eggplant.

 Tosca di Angelo, 102/F, The Ritz-Carlton Hong Kong, ICC, 1 Austin Road, Tsim Sha Tsui

 If you love to let your camera eat first, you will surely have a delightful time at Jaja.
 Located at the Hong Kong Arts Centre, this vegetarian restaurant positions itself as a fun space complete with delicious and equally Instagrammable food.
-Treat your tastebuds to an array of plant-based delights like the Soup-er Wonton ($118), maki platter ($318), smoky corn ribs ($85), and more.
+Enjoy an array of plant-based delights like the Soup-er Wonton, maki platter, smoky corn ribs, and more.
 While the appetisers and main dishes are great, the highlights here are the tasty desserts.
-Dig into the Shake It Off series (starting from $85) which features milkshakes in vibrant colours or the classic chia pudding ($78) in various flavours.
+Dig into the Shake It Off series which features milkshakes in vibrant colours or the classic chia pudding in various flavours.

 When it comes to the dining area, you won’t know where to start snapping photos.
 One spot adopts a charming light blue colour while the other boasts an attractive pink.
 Add in the various trinkets like the doughnut-shaped cushions, the claw machine, the wall of flowers, and the floor-to-window view of Victoria Harbour and your camera roll is all set.